eclab/grains/README.md

 If you're looking for a MIDI router or toolkit application for GRAINS, check out DAVE.

 Status: Under Development.

+## MJQ

+A MIDI-controlled three-voice marimba simulator.
+You can control brightness, decay, and overall volume.

+Status: Working.
+A bit hissy when the marimba tones are about to fade out thanks to the filtered PWM on the Grains.

 ## Mono